blessychoco/zen/README.md

-# 🚀 ZenithID - Advanced Decentralized Identity Management
+# 🚀 Zenith - Advanced Decentralized Identity Management

 > **The pinnacle of decentralized identity management on the Stacks blockchain**